-Rachel is a Licensed Real Estate Broker in Oregon with eXp Realty, LLC.
+Rachel is a Licensed Real Estate Broker with Keller Williams Realty Central Oregon.
 She works with buyers to find their perfect home and assists sellers in getting their home on the market for the best price.

 Initiating a listing agreement is the first step in a real estate transaction.
 This document is issued by the selling party, outlining the sales price of the home, the allotted commission rates for all involved real estate agents, and the length of time the property will remain on the market.
 At this time, sellers are required by federal law to disclose certain information about the home.
 This may include the presence of lead paint in the home, known sex offenders in the neighborhood, and any personal relationships that exist between the sellers and the listing real estate agent.

 In the second step, it is the buyer’s turn to initiate a formal document.
 The buyer will present a purchase offer that the seller has a chance to accept or counter.
 When both parties reach an agreement on all terms, including the final sale price of the home and length of time allowed to close the sale, the official sales contract is signed.

 With the sales contract now signed by both the buyer and seller, the third step of a real estate transaction is to open escrow.
 Escrow refers to a neutral party that holds all funds and contracts until all conditions of the sale have been met.
 The sales agreement determines when the funds can be released from escrow, which is typically 30-60 days.
 A title search is often completed in this step to confirm that the current owner can legally sell this home.

 At this phase, an inspection should be conducted by a licensed professional.
 This is generally completed at the buyer’s expense.
 If the home inspection report differs from the information that the seller has disclosed about the home, the buyer may renegotiate or cancel the transaction.
 The inspector may look for things such as roof quality, electric work, insect infestation, and otherwise ensure that the home is up to modern code.